UVADS/DS-2003/index.md

 **Important note**: after the final project is due, I do not give students an opportunity to improve their grade.
 I do not "hold court" to hear their stories, nor do I bump or adjust a student's grade, nor give them an opportunity to resubmit assignments or do additional work.
 Before the final project is due, students may resubmit their coding assignments one time to improve their grade.
 <br/><br/>

- ## Teaching Style
-I try to be transparent, open, and authentic with my teaching style.
- If I feel like I can't explain something properly, get some part of the explanation wrong, or forget the purpose of some concept in the lecture, I am not going to hide it.
-I will stop the lecture and try to lookup the correct explanation.
-If I can't find the answer, I will notify you and follow up with a class email with the answer once I find it.
-I will not try to "gloss over" that part of the lecture and pretend I know the material but give you a useless and opaque explanation.

 **University of Virginia Honor System**